rickeerickson/openwebui-wsl2-starter/README.md

 ## Configuration

-The script reads configuration values from a `config.env` file.
+The script reads configuration values from a `update_open-webui.config.sh` file.
 You can customize the following settings:

 ### `update_open-webui.config.sh`
 ```bash